The YTT Learning Approach:

-Our YTT Approach focuses on how refugee/migrant children and youth, generally in informal educational settings, establish their own understanding and knowledge of themselves and the world around them through their experiences, and then consider and communicate these experiences visually.
-It is a student-centered, creative transformative approach, through art, theatre and storytelling, concentrating on eliminating innate prejudice and implementing empathy, whilst interposing the awareness of basic human-rights and gender-equality.
-Through creativity and imagination, we entrust refugee/migrant children and youth with social, emotional and capacity-building skills, along with fundamental human-rights knowledge to affect individual change and empower them to positively contribute to society.
-The YTT Approach is deﬁned by two distinct elements, the YTT Visual Language and the YTT Methodology.
+The YTT Learning Approach focuses on how participants/learners in both formal and informal educational settings, establish their own understanding and knowledge of themselves and the world around them through their experiences, and then consider and communicate these experiences visually.
+Whereupon these visual experiences are set side by side/in dialogue with the experiences of contrasting/dissimilar communities and populations, forming absolute emotional connections and insights.
+It is a student-centered, creative, transformative approach, through art, theatre and storytelling, concentrating on eliminating discrimination/innate prejudice and implementing empathy, whilst interposing the awareness of intercultural dialogue, peaceful co-existence, basic human-rights and gender-equality.
+Through creativity and imagination, this approach entrusts participants/learners with social, emotional and capacity-building skills to affect individual change and it empowers the participants/learners to positively contribute to society.
+The YTT Approach is defined by two distinct elements, the YTT Visual Language and the YTT Methodology

 YTT Visual Language: